 Unfortunately, no – there is no centralized database for discovering a person’s assets.

-You as the personal representative are tasked with creating the list that the register of wills and beneficiaries will use in the probate process or estate administration.
+You as the personal representative are tasked with creating the list that the Register of Wills and beneficiaries will use in the probate process or estate administration.

 What if your loved one was not well organized?
 Where should I start?